Nikovash/bitoreum-builder/README.md

 ## 🚀 Features

-- ✅ Auto-attached `screen` session for interactive use
 - ✅ Python 3.10.17 installer (first-run only)
 - ✅ Clone from `main` or any custom branch
 - ✅ Select build target: